sadiechi/research/README.md

 #### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

-Check your assesment date times...
+Check your assesment times, and ask more questions.

 #### What is Python?

 Python is a type of computer programming language that we are aiming to learn a bit of in this course.
 This is a general-purpose language, meaning it is not specialised for any specific problem.

-#### Have you developed a habit of exploring?

 #### Have you meditated before?